Mikael256/heroMaker/README.md

 Warning: blur still not functionnal for now!

-for more convenience, check the demo in the index.html file, the different attributes will be displayed.
+for more convenience, check the demo in the index.html file or [here](http://cepegra-labs.be/webdesign/2017/mvani/heroMaker/), the different attributes will be displayed.

 Enjoy!